 - A fine of no more than $10,245

 If the act didn’t include any of the documents mentioned above, then instead you’ll face an aggravated misdemeanor.
 Usually, misdemeanor forgery crimes include forging a deed, will, contract, commercial instrument, or release.
 If convicted, then you’ll have both time in jail and serious court costs/fines that could drain your pockets.

 The maximum punishment for an aggravated misdemeanor includes:

 - Up to two years in prison; and

 - A fine of no more than $8,540

 It’s important to remember that whether you’re charged with a felony or misdemeanor you’ll still be required to also pay a 15% surcharge and $100 in court costs.
 Additionally, the judge may require you to pay restitution costs to the victim and their family as a punitive measure.

-Iowa Forgery Laws – Visit the official website for the Iowa Legislature to look into their Section 715A.2 of their Criminal Code to learn more about forgery.
+Iowa Forgery Laws – Visit the official website of the Iowa Legislature to look into Section 715A.2 of their Criminal Code to learn more about forgery.
 Access the site to read the statutory language for forgery, the elements of the crime, penalties, and other related criminal offenses.

 Fraud.Org – Visit the official website for Fraud.Org, a project by the National Consumers League to spread awareness of fraudulent practices used in the United States.
 Access their site to learn more about their Fraud Alert System (FAS) and how it works to help people across the U.S.